Being prepared and understanding chemotherapy can help lessen some of the stress surrounding your treatment.

 - through a needle inserted into a vein, slowly injecting the medication through a catheter (a special tube), placed in a large vein, usually in the neck or chest which remains there throughout the course of the treatment

-- by introducing drugs directly into an organ or tissue affected by cancer
+- by introducing drugs directly into an organ or tissue affected by cancer as a cream you apply to your skin.

 Is chemotherapy painful?